KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. Issue: No image found.
+3. Recommendation: Found 'axios' in file `MMM-NiceHash.js`: Replace it with built-in fetch.
-3. Recommendation: Found 'XMLHttpRequest' in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+4. Recommendation: Found 'XMLHttpRequest' in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found 'axios' in file `conversions.ts`: Replace it with built-in fetch.
+8. Recommendation: Found 'axios' in file `nicehash.ts`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
+9. Warning: No LICENSE file.

 ## [MMM-Nightscout by bureus](https://github.com/bureus/MMM-Nightscout)